U.S. News Rankings

 |Ranking score and category|

 Students are encouraged to pair up with faculty members for research projects.
 Science projects take place in the school’s unique laboratory in the North Woods.
-The Skidmore student body is almost 60 percent female, and all students, regardless of major, will take science courses.
-The curricula at Skidmore has produced notable alumni in the sciences, including Cynthia Carroll, CEO of mining powerhouse Anglo American; and Laura Taylor, president and CEO of information security company Relevant Technologies.
+The Skidmore student body is about 60 percent female.
+The curricula at Skidmore has produced notable alumni in the sciences, including Cynthia Carroll, former CEO of mining powerhouse Anglo American; and Laura Taylor, president and CEO of information security company Relevant Technologies.

 |School mission and unique qualities (as provided by the school):|